1 Follow after charity, and desire spiritual gifts, but rather that you may prophesy.

 24 But if all prophesy, and there come in one who believes not, or one unlearned, he is convinced of all, he is judged of all:

-25 And thus are the secrets of his heart made plainly known; and so falling down on his face he will worship God, and report that God is in you of a truth.
+25 And thus the secrets of his innermost mind are made plainly known; and so falling down on his face he will worship God, and report that God is in you in reality.

 28 But if there be no interpreter, let him keep silence in the church; and let him speak to himself, and to God.